Canon 5D Mark II vs Nikon D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark II and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the D810 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 5D Mark II and D810 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Nikon D810 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark II or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.